-USCIRF is an independent, bipartisan, U.S. federal government commission created by the 1998 International Religious Freedom Act (IRFA) that monitors the universal right to freedom of religion or belief abroad.
+USCIRF is an independent, bipartisan legislative branch agency created by the 1998 International Religious Freedom Act (IRFA) that monitors the universal right to freedom of religion or belief abroad.
 USCIRF uses international standards to monitor religious freedom violations globally, and makes policy recommendations to the President, the Secretary of State, and Congress.

+USCIRF is comprised of nine private sector commissioners who volunteer their time to support USCIRF’s mandate.
 IRFA mandates that three Commissioners are selected by the President, two by the leaders of the President’s party in Congress, and four by the congressional leaders of the party not in the White House.
-Commissioners are appointed for two year terms, and are eligible for reappointment.
+Commissioners are appointed for two year terms, and are eligible for one additional term.
 According to IRFA, Commissioners are “selected among distinguished individuals noted for their knowledge and experience in fields relevant to the issue of international religious freedom, including foreign affairs, direct experience abroad, human rights, and international law.”

-USCIRF monitors religious freedom through the lens of international human rights standards, such as those found in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+USCIRF analyzes religious freedom through the lens of international human rights standards, such as those found in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
 Article 18 of the Universal Declaration of Human Rights provides that “everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest this religion or belief in teaching, practice, worship and observance.”
-By relying on international human rights standards as specified in IRFA, USCIRF is not attempting to impose American values on other nations, but rather examines the actions of foreign governments against these universal standards and by their freely undertaken international commitments.
+As specified in IRFA, USCIRF examines the actions of foreign governments against these universal standards and by their freely undertaken international commitments.

-The International Religious Freedom Act requires the President, who has delegated this function to the Secretary of State, to designate as “countries of particular concern,” or CPCs, those countries that commit systematic, ongoing, and egregious violations of religious freedom.
-Pursuant to IRFA, USCIRF recommends the countries that, in its view, meet the CPC threshold and should be so designated.
-For countries designated as CPCs, IRFA provides the Secretary of State with a range of flexible and specific policy options (referred to as Presidential actions) to address serious violations of religious freedom.
-These options, which can include sanctions or a waiver of actions, are not automatically imposed.
+The International Religious Freedom Act requires the President, who has delegated this function to the Secretary of State, to designate countries that commit systematic, ongoing, and egregious violations of religious freedom as “Countries of Particular Concern” or CPCs.
+Pursuant to IRFA, USCIRF recommends countries that, based on its analysis, meet the CPC threshold and should be so designated.

 In addition to recommending countries for CPC designation, USCIRF also recommends countries to be added to the State Department's Special Watch List (SWL).
 The SWL is for countries whose governments engage or tolerate in severe religious freedom violations, but do not rise to the CPC standard of “systematic, ongoing, and egregious.”
 Violations in SWL countries must meet two of those three criteria.
 In previous annual reports, USCIRF used the lesser Tier 2 standard, which only required one of those three criteria.